Day 4: October 22

 Today’s drive crossed the dramatic northernmost reaches of the Canadian Rockies.
 God smiled and parted the morning clouds as I climbed to the top of Steamboat Mountain.
 The skies remained clear with occasional photogenic clouds all the way through the mountains until I reached the northern end of Muncho Lake.

 The day began in Fort Nelson with light snow falling and limited visibility under thick clouds.
 This delayed departure until there was enough light to photograph some of the outdoor exhibits at the Fort Nelson Museum, which was otherwise closed for the winter.
-The outdoor collection includes a sod-roofed log cabin with a moose rack over the door, a collection of trucks and earth-moving equipment from 1942 when the Alaska Highway was built, portions of the first electric generating station in Fort Nelson, and examples of oil field equipment.
+The outdoor collection includes a sod-roofed timber frame cabin with a moose rack over the door, a collection of trucks and earth-moving equipment from 1942 when the Alaska Highway was built, portions of the first electric generating station in Fort Nelson, and examples of oil field equipment.
 Fort Nelson’s economy is based on resource extraction, as well as being home to a giant chopstick manufacturing plant which turns aspens into chopsticks for Japan.

 The boreal forest continued along the road north, blending black spruce, white spruce, lodgepole pine, aspen, and birch, each predominating according to the sogginess of the soil.